jesse-mm/sassify-webpack-plugin/README.md

 };
 ```

+## Configuration Options
 Options:
-In the files object the following configuration options are available:
+In the files array each object can have the following additional options.

 **mapName**
 When generating a single export ```export default { ... }``` it's possible to assign a different mapName.